ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 The Apache `/etc/httpd/conf.d/manageiq-external-auth-openidc.conf` configuration file must be updated with installation-specific values.
 Replace the contents of the file with the actual values based on the installation.

-Example template for the configuration files:
+Example template for the configuration file:
 ```
 LoadModule          auth_openidc_module modules/mod_auth_openidc.so
 ServerName          https://<CF_HOSTNAME>